100 Level Courses:

 Prerequisite: COMM 210.

-This course is the second half of the two-semester sequence in which knowledge and skills of typography and communication of the written word is blended into the creation of personalized design projects reflecting a realistic approach to contemporary graphic design.
-Through lectures, demonstrations, and discussions, an advanced understanding of computer applications, layout and design will be taught.
+This course is the second half of the two-semester sequence in which knowledge and skills of typography and communication of the written word are blended into the creation of personalized design projects reflecting a realistic approach to contemporary graphic design.
+Through lectures, demonstrations and discussions, an advanced understanding of computer applications, layout and design will be taught.
 Same as ARTZ 310.

 A survey of federal, state and municipal laws governing freedom of speech and commerce in journalism, public relations and advertising, with an exploration of ethical guidelines for professional behavior.